 Every business will need to process returns and refunds at some point, and this will be a lot less time-consuming if you have a process in place.
 First up, you should have a documented procedure so that any customer service staff know what to do and hopefully don’t need to contact you for approval.

 Secondly, have a well-crafted return policy that is clearly documented and easy for your customers to find.
 Studies show that customers look for and can be reassured by a clear policy on returns.
 This can also save additional queries coming through to customer service.

 Lastly, look for an automated returns system.
 Shopify’s Returns Manager is one example of a system which allows customers to request returns online, but as mentioned earlier, some fulfillment houses will provide returns management as part of their services.
 Quaderno also has an option for processing refunds.

-There are more tasks you can automate, but the six mentioned – inventory management, payments, customer service, fulfillment, accounting and bookkeeping, and returns – are standard business operations which you will find in most ecommerce businesses.
+There are more tasks you can automate, but the seven mentioned – tax compliance, inventory management, payments, customer service, fulfillment, accounting and bookkeeping, and returns – are standard business operations which you will find in most eCommerce businesses.

 Quaderno can help you with several of these, from tax compliance to invoicing, billing, and accounting.
 Need to see it to believe it?
 Sign up for a risk-free trial today.